 - 1. The objectives of this module are to repeatedly sample the kinematic and reflectivity structure and evolution of individual convective bursts and their associated precipitation structures using airborne Doppler radar - 2.
-Sampling will follow CBs as they translate azimuthally downwind in a shear-relative framework - 3.
-Spiral ascents in stratiform regions of CB systems at radii outside the RMW will provide microphysical measurements from in situ probes, include how the microphysics vary in a shear-relative framework - 4.
+Sampling will follow CBs as they translate azimuthally downwind in a shear-relative framework (where relevant) - 3.
 Optimal additional measurements include: - a.
-Deep-layer measurements of temperature and humidity in the local environment of the CBs from high-altitude aircraft will provide the thermodynamic context within the mid-and lower troposphere b.
+Deep-layer measurements of temperature and humidity in the local environment of the CBs from high-altitude aircraft will provide the thermodynamic context within the mid-and lower troposphere - b.
 Measurements of sea-surface temperature and subsurface temperature profiles from ocean probes and/or IR dropsondes will provide context on the surface boundary

 Aircraft Pattern/Module Descriptions (see Flight Pattern document for more detailed information): This is a stand-alone module that takes 1-2 h to complete.
 Execution is dependent on system attributes, aircraft fuel and weight restrictions, and proximity to operations base.
 It can be flown separately within a mission designed to study local areas of convection or at the end of one of the survey patterns.
 Once a local area of intense convection is identified, the P-3 will transit at altitude (10-12 kft) to the nearest point just outside of the convective cores and sample the convective area.
 The sampling pattern will be a series of inbound/outbound radial penetrations or bowtie patterns (when sampling a CB near the radius of maximum wind of a tropical storm or hurricane).
 If the CB is at or near the RMW, repeated sampling can allow for a following of the burst around the storm.
 This is especially useful to sample the structural evolution of the burst as it moves around the storm.
 If the CB remains confined to the downshear side of the TC rather than translating upshear, the pattern should still be flown.
-If the CB has transitioned to stratiform convection and is located at a larger radius, a spiral ascent and descent can be made to obtain direct hydrometeor measurements with the P-3 cloud and precipitation probes.
 This module can also be flown during the mature stage, in conjunction with the rainband module.

-Links to Other Early Stage Experiments/Modules: CBM can be flown in conjunction with the following Early Stage experiments: AIPEX, TDR Experiment, Synoptic Flow Experiment, and NESDIS JPSS Satellite Validation Experiment.
+Links to Other Early Stage Experiments/Modules: CBM can be flown in conjunction with the following Early Stage experiments: AIPEX, TDR Experiment, Stratiform Spiral Module (SSM), Synoptic Flow Experiment, and NESDIS JPSS Satellite Validation Experiment.
+A crucial aspect of this module is that the kinematic and thermodynamic context of the vortex-scale structure is provided.
+Therefore, patterns that provide this context, through vortex survey patterns such as figure-4 and butterfly patterns, must be flown in conjunction with the CBM.
+AIPEX and the TDR Experiment are two good examples of this.

 Analysis Strategy: Radar analyses will be performed for each radial pass through the CB, preferentially with a temporal spacing of 30 minutes or less.
 These analyses will provide high-frequency observations of the structure of the CB, as measured by the peak updraft magnitude and altitude and echo top heights.
 Additionally, the full spectrum of vertical velocity associated with each radar analysis will be evaluated using contoured frequency by altitude diagrams (CFADs; Yuter and Houze 1995) to obtain a more complete picture of the updraft and downdraft structure and evolution of the CB.
 Ideally a CB will be flown beginning with its initiation (likely to be downshear) and then followed around the storm as it travels through the downwind quadrants and into the upshear quadrants (or continuously sampled on the downshear side if it remains confined there).
-If the CB transitions to stratiform then cloud and precipitation probe data will document the hydrometeor characteristics in the stratiform transition.
 Dropsondes released at the starting and ending points of each radial leg will document the thermodynamic structure of the boundary layer radially bracketing the CB.
-A higher altitude dropsonde release at the apex of any spiral ascents will provide a deeper profile of thermodynamic structure.
+A dropsonde will also be released within the CB, provided there is a region without heavy rain.